ahmadhuss/burmese-proofreader/README.md

-﻿# Burmese Book Editor
+﻿# Burmese Proof Reader

-Burmese Book Editor is a web app for correcting Burmese books with DeepSeek AI.
+Burmese Proof Reader is a web app for correcting Burmese books with LLM.

 Users upload a `.docx`, `.pdf`, or `.txt` file.
 The backend extracts the text, splits the book into safe chunks, corrects each chunk with DeepSeek, scans for content warnings, and creates downloadable `.txt` and `.docx` files.